Montreal-Quakers/website/new_attender/travel.md

 ## Bringing greetings

-When Quakers travel, we often "bring greetings" from other meetings.
-Unless this is officially minuted by the clerk, this is often called "unofficial greetings," but Quakers often "bring greetings," even if unofficialy, when introducing themselves in another Quaker meeting.
+When Quakers travel, we often bring greetings from our home meeting to other meetings.
+Unless this greeting is officially minuted by the clerk, it is often called "unofficial greetings," but Quakers often "bring greetings," even if unofficialy, when introducing themselves in another Quaker meeting.
 It's a nice thing to say if you remember to do it.

 ## How to find other Quaker meetings <span class="stanchor"><a name="contact"> </a></span>